MilyonJames/cursor-reset/README.md

 # 🚀 Cursor Free Trial Reset Tool

-Run Powershell as adminstrator and run this commmand below.
+Run Powershell as adminstrator and then run this commmand below.
 Once this is done , go to cursor settings, logout of your account and then login again for reset changes to take effect.

 ### 🚀 One-Click Solution